We may earn affiliate commissions for the recommended products. Learn more.

 SiteGround speed test

-To test SiteGround’s speed performance, we wanted to check how fast it loads a blank site and a WordPress installation with demo content from different locations.
+To test SiteGround’s speed performance, I wanted to check how fast it loads a blank site and a WordPress installation with demo content from different locations.
 For that, we used the GTmetrix tool.

 SiteGround’s page performance metrics

 For this speed test, we hosted our website in the US, which explains why the best performance came from there.
-Time to First Byte landed at 0.295s, and the site was fully loaded in just 0.839s.
-This result is slightly faster than Hostinger, which took 0.904s to fully load.
-The differences are slim, but it does give a little edge to SiteGround.
+Time to First Byte landed at 0.677s, and the site was fully loaded in just 1.699s.
+Hostinger, on the other hand, took only 0.904s to fully load.

 SiteGround stress testing